 Here are some terms frequently used when talking about university study.
 For more information, you can contact Monash University Future Students.

+Australian Tertiary Admission Rank.
 The ATAR is an overall measure or 'rank' of a student's performance in Year 12 compared to all other school leavers in the state for that year.
-It is the primary selection method for most university courses.
+The primary selection method for Year 12 students.

 An undergraduate degree, usually comprising three years of full-time study.
 (Sometimes, an Honours year may be undertaken, which usually requires an extra year of full-time study.)